surifirstpin/biplus_documentation/docs/DataRun.md

 |not equal                     |data excluding from specific date
 |between                       |data in between the specified dates
 |not between                   |excluding the data between the specified range
-|less or equal                 |Data upto specified date
+|less or equal                 |data up to specified date
-|greater or equal              |Data from the specified date
+|greater or equal              |data from the specified date
-|is not null                   |Data which is not null
+|is not null                   |data which is not equal to null
-|is null                       |Data which is null
+|is null                       |data which is equal to null